kfahn22/toy_discord_bot/README.md

 ## To deploy

 ### The file deploy-commands.js contains the code to run the files in the commands folder.
-At present the files cat.js (returns a random cat gif), choochoo.js, and hello.js work as expected.
+At present the files cat.js (returns a random cat gif), choochoo.js, and hello.js return a reply, and urban.js returns a term from the urban dictionary.
+I am having an issue with gif.js.
+I don't think I am connecting to the API properly -- I am not sure what the issue is.

 - `node deply-commands.js`
 - `node index.js`